Academic and Institutional Policies

-- Complete and pass a minimum of one course within a ten (10) week period or be enrolled in the MA or DA project sequence.
+- Complete and pass a minimum of one course within a ten (10) week period,

 Students who are requesting re-entry into the Institute will return to the SAP status calculated at the time of withdrawal if they enroll within 1 year.
 Students who fail to maintain SAP are placed on Academic Probation and may be terminated from the program.

 Viridis Graduate Institute promotes an educational environment that is free of gender-based discrimination.
-Gender-based discrimination is unlawful and will not be tolerated.
-Further, any retaliation against an individual who has complained about gender-based discrimination, or retaliation against individuals for cooperating with an investigation of a gender-based discrimination complaint is similarly unlawful and will not be tolerated.
-Any inappropriate conduct will be dealt with if encountered by students, faculty, or staff.
+Gender-based discrimination is unlawful and unacceptable.
+Further, any retaliation against an individual who has complained about gender-based discrimination, or retaliation against individuals for cooperating with an investigation of a gender-based discrimination complaint is similarly unlawful.

-It is the goal of Viridis Graduate Institute to promote an educational environment, whether online or face-to-face at VGI residencies, that is free of sexual harassment.
-Sexual harassment of students, faculty, or staff occurring anywhere in the Viridis Graduate Institute environment is unlawful and will not be tolerated.
-Further, any retaliation against an individual who has complained about sexual harassment, or retaliation against individuals for cooperating with an investigation of a sexual harassment complaint is similarly unlawful and will not be tolerated.
+Viridis Graduate Institute aims to promote an online educational environment that is free of sexual harassment.
+Sexual harassment of students, faculty, or staff is unlawful.
+Further, any retaliation against an individual who has complained about sexual harassment, or retaliation against individuals for cooperating with an investigation of a sexual harassment complaint is unlawful.

 Americans with Disabilities Act

-It is the policy of Viridis Graduate Institute to comply with the Americans with Disabilities Act of 1990 (ADA).
 Viridis Graduate Institute is an Equal Opportunity Educational institution and is committed to providing access to students with disabilities in accordance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act of 1990 (ADA).
-VGI will provide auxiliary aids and services to students with hearing, speech or vision impairments in accordance with 28 C.F.R.
+VGI will provide auxiliary aids and services to students with hearing, speech, or vision impairments in accordance with 28 C.F.R.
 36.303, and otherwise make reasonable modifications to its policies and practices in accordance with 28 C.F.R.
 36.302, in order that its programs are accessible to individuals with a disability.
-If you have a need for auxiliary aids or services, or other modifications please contact Viridis Graduate Institute Office of the Registrar at: email@example.com.
+If you have a need for other modifications please contact the Registrar at: [email protected]

 - Have the right to equal access to all programs.